-- A. Illinois State University encourages the fair and equitable resolution of appeals.
-Informal resolution of issues is encouraged at the DFSC/SFSC and CFSC levels prior to formal meetings and/or appeals.
-Time requirements and deadlines for filing appeals and for other processes are found in Appendix 1 to these Policies. - B. The Nature of Formal Meetings with DFSCs/SFSCs and CFSCs - A formal meeting with a DFSC/SFSC or CFSC is a preliminary step in all appeals.
+- B. The Nature of Formal Meetings with DFSCs/SFSCs and CFSCs: - 1.
+A formal meeting with a DFSC/SFSC or CFSC is a preliminary step in all appeals.
 A formal meeting must be requested by a faculty member following a negative recommendation by the DFSC/SFSC or CFSC for promotion and/or tenure prior to appeal to the Faculty Review Committee (FRC).
-A formal meeting with a DFSC/SFSC must also be requested by a faculty member prior to an appeal of a recommendation for performance evaluation or post-tenure review to the CFSC. - Formal meetings must be requested by the faculty member in writing within 5 business days of receipt of the recommendation.
-Faculty members must state clearly in the written request their reasons for the meeting. - All formal meetings with a DFSC/SFSC or CFSC will be conducted in accordance with XIII.D.
+A formal meeting with a DFSC/SFSC must also be requested by a faculty member prior to an appeal of a recommendation for performance evaluation or post-tenure review to the CFSC. - 2.
+All formal meetings must be requested by the faculty member in writing within 5 business days of receipt of the recommendation.
+Faculty members must state clearly in the written request their reasons for the meeting. - 3.
+The timeline for holding formal meetings is as follows (see Appendix 1 for deadlines): - a.
+Formal meetings to discuss promotion and tenure recommendations with the DFSC/SFSC must be scheduled to allow the DFSC/SFSC sufficient time to finalize its recommendation and communicate it to the candidate and CFSC by the December 15 deadline.